Note: illustration shows a gingerbread Matterhorn (which is much

 Cut out shapes with the Matterhorn cookie cutter and lift

-the shapes onto your baking trays.
-This will take some
+the shapes onto your baking trays; they will not spread so you

 time so do it in relays with the lines below.

-Move the gingerbread men to a cooling rack and repeat steps
+Move the biscuits to a cooling rack and repeat steps 7 to 9

-7 to 9 until all are done.
-Roll any last remaining
+until all are done.
+Roll any last remaining pieces of

-pieces of dough between the palms of your hands to make some
+dough between the palms of your hands to make some Matterhorn

 Mix together the icing sugar and water to make a gloopy